 Guidance – Practitioner Registration

-AFSA has published a range of case studies to showcase examples of best practice from the insolvency sector.
+AFSA has published a range of case studies to showcase examples of exemplar behaviour from the insolvency sector.
 The case studies are real-life examples displaying best practice in culture, integrity and moral compass, and support public confidence in the personal insolvency system.

-We expect to continue to build our library of best practice case studies on this page over time.
+We expect to continue to build our library of exemplar behaviour case studies on this page over time.

 In 2017, a person in debt (Ms A) was made bankrupt following a sequestration order issued in the Federal Circuit Court of Australia.